Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

-=== WordPress Simple Shopping Cart ===
+=== Simple Shopping Cart ===
 Contributors: Tips and Tricks HQ, Ruhul Amin, wptipsntricks, mbrsolution, mra13 Donate link: https://www.tipsandtricks-hq.com
-Tags: cart, shopping cart, WordPress shopping cart, WP Simple Shopping Cart, sell, sell products, stripe, shop, e-commerce, wordpress ecommerce, wordpress store, store, PayPal cart widget, sell digital products, sell service, digital downloads, paypal, paypal cart, Requires at least: 6.0
+Tags: cart, shopping cart, ecommerce, sell online, shop, stripe, e-commerce, wordpress ecommerce, wordpress store, store, sell digital products, sell service, digital downloads, paypal, Requires at least: 6.0
+Requires PHP: 7.4
 Tested up to: 6.8
-Stable tag: 5.1.9
+Stable tag: 5.2.0
 License: GPLv2 or later

-Very easy to use Simple WordPress Shopping Cart Plugin.
-Great for selling products online in one click from your WordPress site.
+Lightweight, user-friendly plugin to sell products/services on WordPress.
+Easily add a shopping cart and start accepting orders in minutes.

 == Description ==

-The WordPress Simple Shopping Cart plugin enables you to effortlessly add 'Add to Cart' buttons for your products or services directly on your website.
+The Simple Shopping Cart plugin enables you to effortlessly add 'Add to Cart' buttons for your products or services directly on your website.
 This lightweight plugin transforms your WordPress site into a fully functional e-commerce platform, allowing you to sell products and services with ease.

 With this plugin, your customers have the convenience of paying for their selected items using popular payment gateways such as PayPal and/or Stripe.